| PathEngine home | previous: | next: |

 pathfinding over environments of effectively unlimited size, or complexity,

-but at the expense of imposing a 'maximum guaranteed query distance' constraint.
+but at the expense of imposing a 'minimum guaranteed query range' constraint.

 The feature can also be used to improve performance,